Top US diplomat to return to N. Korea as Trump hails Kim

 "The safety of the Korean peninsula, the region and the world depends on full compliance."

-North Korea counts on China as its main economic and political backer.
+"Now it is the international community's turn to respond positively to North Korea's new choices and efforts," he said.

-The startling diplomatic developments have largely pleased China as well as South Korea's dovish President Moon Jae-in, who earlier this month paid his latest visit to Pyongyang.
+In contrast with Trump's call for sustained sanctions, Moon has called for a step-by-step approach to nudge Pyongyang to scrap its nuclear and ballistic missile programs in exchange for sanctions relief.

-Japanese Prime Minister Shinzo Abe, who rose to political prominence as a hardliner on North Korea, told the United Nations on Tuesday that he too was willing to meet Kim.
+Japanese Prime Minister Shinzo Abe, who rose to political prominence as a hardliner on North Korea, has also rejected a quick easing of sanctions, but at the United Nations on Tuesday said that he too was willing to meet Kim.

 Pompeo, in an interview broadcast Wednesday with CBS News, said he believed that North Korea would allow international inspectors to verify any commitments.